pdwaggoner/python-to-tidy-R/README.md

 # From Python to Tidy R (and back):
-## A Running List of Key Python Operations Translated to Tidy R
+## A Running List of Key Python Operations Translated to (Mostly) Tidy R

 Frequently I am writing code in Python and R. And my team relies heavily on the tidyverse syntax.
 So, I am often translating key python operations (pandas, matplotlib, etc.) to tidy R (dplyr, ggplot2, etc.).
 In an effort to ease that translation, and also to crowdsoruce a running directory of these translations, I created this repo.